neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 ```

 **``project_metadata.yml``**
-- This file contains high-level information about the project, for example it's overall purpose,
+- This file contains high-level information about the project, for example its overall purpose,
-who is involved in the project. see [project metadata](project-metadata).
+who is involved in the project.
+See [project metadata](project-metadata).

 **``rawdata_metadata.yml``**
 - This file contains information about the data collection, for example the species of animal used